 Our findings are available in the publication, Understanding quality in district nursing services.

-Why we have done this work
+Why we undertook this work

 The increasing number of older people and a policy impetus to provide more care closer to home are set to place greater demands on community health services.
 However, we know very little about the quality of care provided by these services.
 While the Francis report has put a spotlight on quality in hospital services, very little national attention has been given to quality in the community sector.